mvolkmann/blog/src/web-dev-tips.md

 CSS media queries have many uses, but the most common is to apply different CSS properties based on the window width.

+TODO: Add an example the demonstrates a responsive app.

 ### window.matchMedia